backdrop-contrib/paging/README.txt

 1. Install the pagigng moduile as usual, and enable at admin/build/modules.
    (See http://drupal.org/documentation/install/modules-themes.)

-2. Enable paging for the content types you want to use it on, in the paging configuration at admin/config/content/paging.
+2. Configure the general pagination settings under Administration > Configuration > Content authoring > Paging (admin/config/content/paging).

-3. Enable the paging filter for the relevant text format (usually Filtered HTML), in Text Formats configuration at admin/config/content/formats path.
+3. Enable paging for the content types you want to use it on, and define specific settings for each type, under Administration > Structure > Content types (admin/structure/types).

 Support